jeremy02/promocodes-api/README.md

 ---

+- Replace the GOOGLE_MAP_API_KEY in the `.env.testinng` file with your account key from [Google Maps Platform Project Key](https://developers.google.com/maps/documentation/javascript/get-api-key)

 - ##### If you have run or installed your application using docker run the following command to run the tests
     ```
     > docker-compose exec app php artisan test
     ```

 - To test deletion of the promo codes that are already expired OR to see how many promo codes will be pruned or are about to expire
       ```
       > docker-compose exec app php artisan model:prune --pretend
       ```